avengineers/hammocking/doc/source/motivation.rst

 Especially when beginning unit testing of large legacy units never have seen test driven developers' hands it becomes very tedious to do the manual task of ...

-* Filter the linker's error messages for missing symbols.
+* Filter the linker's error messages for undefined reference.
+Then ...
-* For each symbol ...
+* For each reference ...
-  * Search through source code to find the declaration of that symbol
+    * Search through source code to find the declaration of that reference (symbol)
     * Add include of header file where declaration is found to test code
     * Convert the declaration to a definition and ...
     * If the symbol is a function then write the body to establish the data flow between unit under test and test code (so write a mock, stub or fake).

+Below example shows the linker's output for just 2 undefine references:

 .. code-block:: console